gfcapalbo/import_from_wordpress_to_odoo/trp_get_wordpress_posts/README.rst

 Next features:

-0. Import Stats after import (added / deleted) and some feedback while importing
+0.Import Stats after import (added / deleted) and some feedback while importing

 1.Mapping of odoo users to wordpress users.